What are the aromas of an oxidized wine?

 - Category: Oxidized

-Winemakers follows stringent protocols to minimise exposure to air and reduced the risk of oxidation.
+Winemakers follow stringent protocols to minimise exposure to air and reduce the risk of oxidation at all the winemaking steps.
 Sulfites (or SO2) are added after bottling and before applying the closure to minimize that effect too.

-- Wine styles: Some wines are deliberately made with some oxidative aromas.
-For example, “Vin Jaune” produced in Jura (France) has a similar process to Sherry making but the resulting flavours are different due to the grape variety used- Savagnin- which has some unusual aromas.
+- Wine styles: Some wines are deliberately made to favor the production of oxidative aromas.
+For example, “Vin Jaune” produced in Jura (France) has a similar process to Sherry making but the resulting flavors are different due to the grape variety used- Savagnin blanc- which has some typical aromas.
 Some Chardonnay makers like this aroma profile in their wines too.
+However, in most table wines, Sherry-like aromas signal a wine fault.

-- Aroma standard: Place few drops of sherry in a white/red wine base.
-You can try oxidizing a wine yourself by exposing it to air, however it may produce a vinegary aroma rather than a sherry aroma due to the natural presence of acetic bacteria in your environment
+- Aroma standard: Place a few drops of sherry in a white/red wine base.
+You can try oxidizing a wine yourself by exposing it to air, however it may produce a vinegary aroma rather than a sherry aroma due to the natural presence of acetic bacteria in your environment.

 Image credit: 123RF Photo